|

 past 11 years, continuous efforts have been made for the evolution

 of high yielding and CLCuD resistant varieties.
-Work at NIAB for the
+These efforts have

-cultivation.
-Both the varieties are early maturing, high yielding,
+varieties are early maturing, high yielding, heat and CLCuD (old

 |